Elaine Ostrander: The NHGRI Dog Genome Project

 The primary goal of this project is to develop and apply the necessary resources for the identification and study of canine genes.
 This will aid in an international effort to use the dog system as a model for genetics and genomics, with a special application to cancer research.
 Other objectives include finding genes responsible for breed-specific diseases that can inform the genetics of similar diseases in humans.
 Using this information, scientists hope to improve animal health while achieving a greater understanding of the genetic variants associated with human diseases.

 The Ostrander lab has generated whole genome sequence data for dozens of dog breeds.
 She has used that and related data from 175 dog breeds to understand why dog breeds behave and look differently.
-Using this large and now public data set, the Ostrander lab seeks to gain a deeper understanding of the underlying patterns of genetic information that occurs between different breeds of dogs, in both healthy and disease states.
+Using this large and now public data set, the Ostrander lab attempts understanding of the underlying patterns of genetic information that occurs between different breeds of dogs, in both healthy and disease states.

 Ostrander leads an international team of researchers, technicians, veterinarians, population geneticists, molecular biologists, statisticians, and computer scientists to accomplish her goals.

-Previous trainees from the lab have gone on to become professors at major educational institutions, entrepreneurs, teachers, and science policy experts.
-Thus far, Ostrander's group has been able to map genes that regulate variations seen in body size, leg length, skull shape, and fur type across breeds, with many of these findings published in high-profile journals.
+Previous trainees from the lab have gone on to become professors at educational institutions, entrepreneurs, teachers, and science policy experts.
+Thus far, Ostrander's group has been able to map genes that regulate variations seen in body size, leg length, skull shape, and fur type across breeds, with many of these findings published in journals.
 Many of these genes are important regulators of growth, and help explain the 40-fold difference in body size observed between large and small breeds.

 Disease-related research is done by collecting DNA in the form of blood samples from specific purebred, registered dogs.
 Health histories and pedigrees are also collected as well.
 Over time, diseases may emerge in the dogs that can be compared to the human equivalent.
 The group have been able to identify genes linked to retinitis pigmentosum, epilepsy, kidney cancer, soft tissue sarcomas and squamous cell cancers.
 These results have been published in both human and veterinary literature, as the genetic underpinnings of canine genetics informs the same disease found in humans.
 The genes causing the disease in dogs are the same ones causing the disease in humans.

 Recently, Ostrander has undertaken a large study aimed at understanding how the nearly 500 breeds which exist worldwide were each formed, and how they relate to one another.
 This work has revealed secrets of early breed formation as well as new findings regarding human population migration.
 In 2019 she published the analysis of 722 canine whole genome sequences, looking at 144 modern breeds, 54 wild canids and 100 village dogs.
 This documented over 91 million SNPs and small indels, creating a large catalog of genomic variation for the species.